Aliases for TET2 Gene

 Previous GeneCards Identifiers for TET2 Gene

 The protein encoded by this gene is a methylcytosine dioxygenase that catalyzes the conversion of methylcytosine to 5-hydroxymethylcytosine.
 The encoded protein is involved in myelopoiesis, and defects in this gene have been associated with several myeloproliferative disorders.
 Two variants encoding different isoforms have been found for this gene. [provided by RefSeq, Mar 2011]

 GeneCards Summary for TET2 Gene

 TET2 (Tet Methylcytosine Dioxygenase 2) is a Protein Coding gene.
-Diseases associated with TET2 include refractory anemia and blastic plasmacytoid dendritic cell.
-GO annotations related to this gene include methylcytosine dioxygenase activity.
+Diseases associated with TET2 include acquired idiopathic sideroblastic anemia and refractory anemia with excess blasts.
+Among its related pathways are Gene Expression and RNA Polymerase I Transcription.
+GO annotations related to this gene include ferrous iron binding and methylcytosine dioxygenase activity.
 An important paralog of this gene is TET1.

 UniProtKB/Swiss-Prot for TET2 Gene